 Market Square in Nashville was once the epicenter for downtown commerce.
-Before urban renewal in the 1970’s, all roads within the city limits radiated out from this point.
-In 1783, the first lodging house, the Nashville Inn, was built there and a year later the courthouse and jail were erected.
+Before urban renewal in the 1970s, all roads within the city limits radiated out from this point.
+In 1783, the first lodging house, the Nashville Inn, was built in Market Square and a year later the courthouse and jail were erected.
 The first shop opened a year later, selling merchandise from East Coast cities.
-The square can be seen in the original plat of Nashville as surveyed by Thomas Molloy in 1789.
-Market square became a busier hub as the city's population grew in the late nineteenth century.
+The Square can be seen in the original plot of Nashville as surveyed by Thomas Molloy in 1789.
+Market Square became a busier hub as the city's population grew in the late nineteenth century.
 It played host to all of the major businesses necessary in a metropolis including barbershops, a doctor's office, and even a dance school.

-Due to the rise of the automobile and other cultural shifts, the downtown became a less-favorable residential neighborhood.
-Due to this, the main purpose of the square changed from commerce to transportation.
-Beginning in the 1950's the city of Nashville started demolishing the historic square to create James Robertson Parkway, Rosa Parks Parkway, and Public Square Park.
+Due to the rise of the automobile and other cultural shifts, the downtown area became a less-favorable residential neighborhood.
+Due to this, the main purpose of the Square changed from commerce to transportation.
+Beginning in the 1950s, the city of Nashville started demolishing the historic square to create James Robertson Parkway, Rosa Parks Parkway, and Public Square Park.